infrasonar/docs/docs/collectors/probes/vmware/vcenter.md

 ### Credentials

-The VMware API requires a regular user account with read-only permissions to access monitoring data on VMware vCenter appliance.
+The VMware API requires a user account which is assigned the **Read-only** rol to access monitoring data on VMware vCenter appliance.

 #### vCenter integrated with AD